consulo/long-term-todo/localization.md

     * ru_RU/
       * CommonLocalize.yaml

-### Noone can't change default localize, or change localize from already defined localize file (do not create race of files)
+### Noone can't change default localize, or already defined localize file (do not create race of files)

 Any plugin with /localize/ directory will be registered as provider of localization